MattiaFanan/k8s-notes/07-services/04-Ingress/2-mechanics/03-human-friendly-notes.md

 A standard Ingress setup involves three core components:

-1. **Ingress Controller Deployment**: Runs the reverse proxy (NGINX, Traefik, etc.) as a Deployment with at least 2 replicas for HA.
+1. **Ingress Controller Deployment**: Runs the reverse proxy (NGINX, Traefik, etc.) as a Deployment with at least 2 replicas for HA. %comment tf is an HA dont spit acronyms
 2. **Ingress Controller Service**: A `LoadBalancer` (cloud) or `NodePort` (bare metal) Service that exposes the controller pods externally.
 3. **Ingress Resources**: One or more Ingress resources that define the routing rules.